monster910/google-calendar-integration-a4/README.md

 This service loads the Google API and is a promise based system that other Google service wrappers can use

 #### GoogleAuthenticationService
 This service handles authenticating the Google API.
-It uses the GoogleLoadService
+It uses the GoogleLoadApiService

 #### GoogleCalendarService
 This service handles interactions with Calendar API.
 It uses GoogleAuthententicationService which uses